 Colorado’s First Resort Destination

 The rich history of Manitou Springs is forever linked with the springs around which it was founded.

-The source of these famous waters lays deep underground in a system of cavernous aquifers.
-As the ancient water erodes the surrounding limestone, carbonic acid is created which gives Manitou’s springs their special effervescence.
-This natural carbonation forces the water back to surface through cracks in the rocks, where it absorbs high concentrations of sodium bicarbonate (soda) and other healthy minerals.
+The source of these famous waters lies deep underground in a system of cavernous aquifers.
+As the ancient water erodes the surrounding limestone, carbonic acid is created, which gives Manitou’s springs their special effervescence.
+This natural carbonation forces the water back to the surface through cracks in the rocks, where it absorbs high concentrations of sodium bicarbonate (soda) and other healthy minerals.

 Considering the picturesque location of the springs in a forested box canyon at the base of Pikes Peak, it is no wonder the Native Americans considered the location sacred.
 The eruption of bubbles in the mineral water was considered the breath of the Great Spirit, and offerings of beads and fetishes were left in gratitude.
 The soothing effects of the soda water on sour stomachs and dry skin attracted not only the Mountain Utes, who wintered here each year, but the Cheyenne, Arapahoe, and other Plains tribes.
 All were free to share in the gifts of the waters without the worry of conflict.

 Lieutenant Zebulon Pike may be given credit for first writing about the peak that would bear his name, but he managed to miss the wondrous springs at its base.
 That privilege was left to the Long Expedition of 1820.
 Dr. Edwin James, the team botanist, not only discovered the health-giving mineral waters, but was also the first American to conquer the elusive peak.
-Thereafter, explorers made it a point to investigate the now famous “boiling” springs, so named for the rumbling sound of escaping gas rather than their temperature.
-Daniel Boone’s Grandson, Albert Gallatin Boone, brought his two sons here in 1833 to take the cure, to be followed by other illustrious trailblazers like John C. Fremont and Rufus Sage.
-Of special note was adventurer George Frederick Ruxton, an English military officer who wrote extensively about the benefits of the springs in his 1846 book, Life in the Far West; an international best seller.
+Thereafter, explorers made it a point to investigate the now famous “boiling” springs, so named for the rumbling sound of escaping gas rather than for their temperature.
+Daniel Boone’s grandson, Albert Gallatin Boone, brought his two sons here in 1833 to take the cure, to be followed by other illustrious trailblazers like John C. Fremont and Rufus Sage.
+Of special note was adventurer George Frederick Ruxton, an English military officer who wrote extensively about the benefits of the springs in his 1846 book, Life in the Far West, an international best seller.

 Saratoga of the West